msoneal0/MRCI/docs/async.md

 client    - this means the async command id will be used to forward
             data of any type to client if needed.

-internal  - this means the async command will be responded by the
+internal  - this means the async command used by internal host
-            session object but the data will not be forwarded to the client or converted to an entirely different async command before sending to the client.
+            objects only so it never gets forwarded to a client at any time.

-public    - this means the session objects will respond to this async
+public    - this means the aysnc command will be broadcasted to all
-            command if sent with PUB_IPC or PUB_IPC_WITH_FEEDBACK from the module.

-private   - this means only the session object that has a direct IPC
-            connection with the module that sends the async command via PRIV_IPC will respond to it.
+            session objects currently connected to the host. which sessions will resond to it depends on the data being sent. some async's broadcasted this way will also feed back to source session depending on the data.

-none      - this means none of the session objects will respond to
+private   - this means the async command will only be sent to the
-            this async command no matter which of the IPC data types are used. it is resevered for just the session object to send to the client.
+            local session.

-retricted - this means the session object will actively block this
+retricted - this means the async command will be used by the local
-            async command from being sent from the module (any mode).
+            session object only. any modules/commands sending it will be ignored or blocked.
 ```

 ```
 enum AsyncCommands : quint16
 {
-    ASYNC_RDY               = 1,   // client   | none
+    ASYNC_RDY               = 1,   // client   | retricted
-    ASYNC_SYS_MSG           = 2,   // client   | none
+    ASYNC_SYS_MSG           = 2,   // client   | retricted
     ASYNC_EXIT              = 3,   // internal | private
     ASYNC_CAST              = 4,   // client   | public
     ASYNC_MAXSES            = 5,   // internal | private